Marin County woman's organization gives opportunity for all to play sports.

 Who We Are

 PAASS became a non-profit in 2014 as an evolution and expansion of two sports leagues known as Challenger baseball and basketball.
-The Challenger baseball program and basketball program support and provide opportunities for children and young adults (5-21) with developmental delays and leaning differences to participate in local community based sport leagues.
+The Challenger baseball program and basketball program support and provide opportunities for children and young adults (5-21) with developmental delays and learning differences to participate in local community-based sports leagues.
 We are currently working with community members to expand available programs to include tennis and other recreational opportunities.
 We will continue to update our website.

 The mission and goal of PAASS are to create an inclusive supportive environment for individuals with developmental delays and learning challenges and to allow them to participate in community-based sports and recreational programs.
 PAASS is also striving to raise understanding and acceptance.
 These programs invite high school and middle school students to volunteer and support participants in various sports programs and activities.
 The volunteers gain a deeper understanding of different perspectives and approaches to thinking and living as well as learning to look beyond any differences and recognize each person’s potential.
 This in turn promotes personal growth for everyone involved in the program.
 Ultimately, we hope that this creates more opportunities for the participants as we believe that engaging community members leads to a better understanding of the importance of inclusion.
 We need to stand side by side and support each other.
 This is how we see community.

-Tyler Barbee, the founder of PAASS, originally known as Challenger Baseball and Basketball, was looking to create an inclusive supportive environment for children with special needs.
+Tyler Barbee, with his mother Janet Miller both founders of PAASS, originally known as Challenger Baseball and Basketball, was looking to create an inclusive supportive environment for children with special needs.
 His older brother Connor is autistic.
 Tyler knew that Connor was special and he just needed the opportunity to show this.
 Baseball had always been a huge part of Tyler’s life and he wanted to share this with his brother.
 Tyler also believed that having peer volunteers support and engage the players would be important.
 Connor was usually included at his local elementary school and Tyler saw how much he benefited from being around his peers in a controlled environment.
 Tyler also realized how much they learned from Connor.